ros-box/a2d2_to_ros/FAQ.md

 ## Sensor fusion lidar data

-1. What are the following lidar fields:
+1. What are the following lidar fields and what are their units:
     1. `pcloud_attr.rectime`?
     1. `pcloud_attr.boundary`?
     1. `pcloud_attr.valid`?
+1. What are the units for `pcloud_attr.reflectance`?
+The values seems to be integral.

 ## Semantic segmentation bus signal data